 A cutting-edge technology known as the SafetyEdge℠ is a treatment that minimizes drop-off-related crashes.
 With this treatment, the pavement edge is sloped at an angle of 30 degrees to reduce the resistance of the tire remounting the drop-off.
 The reduced resistance is intended to allow a more controlled reentry onto the traveled way.

 - Development of Crash Modification Factors for the Application of the SafetyEdgeSM Treatment on Two-Lane Rural Roads

-- Safety Effects of the SafetyEdge℠: Technical Summary of Crash Modification Factor NEW! – [HTML, PDF].
+- Safety Effects of the SafetyEdge℠: Technical Summary of Crash Modification Factor – [HTML, PDF].
 FHWA-SA-17-044 is useful for practitioners and decision-makers.
 It summarizes the findings of a multi-state analysis with statistically significant CMFs for a number of crash types.

 - SafetyEdge℠ Crash Modification Factors Tech Brief.
 This Iowa State University Tech Brief documents a safety analysis of Iowa use of the SafetyEdge℠ installed during 2010 and 2011.

 - Safety Evaluation of the SafetyEdge℠ Treatment – [HTML, PDF].
 FHWA-HRT-11-024 examines early findings on the safety effects, costs, and benefits based on limited number of installations and crash data available at the time.

 - Safety Evaluation of the SafetyEdge℠ Treatment, Summary Report – [HTML, PDF].
 FHWA-HRT-11-025 provides a brief synopsis of the study and findings in Publication FHWA-HRT-11-024.